 As well as the van nearby there will always be at least one guide cycling with the group.
 This is what makes the job special for me -I love being out on the bike each day, exploring the landscape with people.
 All of our guides are local to the Cotswolds and enjoy sharing our knowledge (wisdom!) of all the beautiful places that we visit together.
 No question is a silly question – from whether we use miles or kilometres, to what the name of that bird is, or why does everyone drive on the wrong side of the road? – The left side of the road is the correct side of the road here!

 Most days we stop for a mid-morning tea and cake break, to refuel and refresh.
 The Cotswolds is full of local cafés, tearooms and National Trust gardens to enjoy a break in a cosy setting.
 Some days we give walking tours of Bath, Oxford, Stratford and other larger towns and cities, other days the places we visit are smaller villages like Bourton-on-the-Water or Bibury.
 On many days we cycle right into the heart of a historical site, like our Blenheim Palace day where we bike all the way up to the Castle through the Parklands surrounding it – with special permission from the owners of the Palace!
-One of our days is called the ‘Neolithic Day’, as we visit three major Neolithic monuments: White Horse Hill, which again we cycle right up to, Avebury and Stonehenge (This is Day 8 of the Classic Walking or Cycling Tour)
+One of our days is called the ‘Neolithic Day’, as we visit three major Neolithic monuments: White Horse Hill, which again we cycle right up to, Avebury and Stonehenge (during our Classic Walking and Cycling Tours)